Jehosephat/pixel-board/README.md

 1. Open your browser and navigate to `http://localhost:3000`
 2. Click "Connect Wallet" to connect your MetaMask wallet
 3. Once connected, you'll see your GALA balance
-4. Enter the amount of GALA you want to burn
+4. Navigate to the Pixel Board tab to start drawing
-5. Click "Burn Tokens" to initiate the transaction
+5. Each pixel costs 1 GALA to place
-6. Confirm the transaction in MetaMask
+6. Click "Claim Pixels" to burn GALA and save your changes

 ## Development